SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Regular Font``

     If :term:`Use SVG Fonts` is **False** you can choose from the fonts on your computer.
-Many won't be well suited for pen plotting!
+Many won't be well-suited for pen plotting!

  Style

     ``Values: Plain | Bold | Italic``

-    Allows you too choose the style of the letters when using your computers own font.
+    Allows you to choose the style of the letters when using your computer's own fonts.

 **+ Inherits settings from:**